bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 ![image](/images/working-with-ios-in-app-purchases/cleared-for-sale.png)

-Remember that your **first in-app purchase must be submitted with a new app version**.
+Keep in mind that your **first in-app purchase must be submitted with a new app version**.
 Once your binary has been uploaded and your first in-app purchase has ben submitted for review, additional in-app purchases can be submitted from the In-App Purchases section.

 ## Server-side subscription validation